-The biomass en renewable industry has grown hard in the recent years .
+The biomass and renewable industry has grown exponentially in recent years.

-Researchers & scientists have known for decades: The reduction of moisture content in biofuel before conversion or combustion is a critical component.
-Because of that the need for moisture measurement is higher.
+Researchers and scientists have known for decades: reducing moisture content in biofuel before conversion or combustion is critical.
+Effective biofuel production requires accurate moisture measurement.

 Moisture is important in any manufacturing process, but when it comes to hog fuel, waste fiber, wood chips, pellets, saw dust, shavings, and forest waste, excess moisture can ruin your products.
-And what’s worse than a wasted effort?
-Economical losses and decreased productivity.
+And what’s worse than wasted effort?
+Economic losses and decreased productivity.

-All purchasing of biomass should be based by weight.
-In this practice the moisture content is critical to knowing how much you are paying for your energy.
-The higher the moisture content of incoming product results in overpaying for your incoming biomass product.
-Due to this very importance we have many installations located at incoming conveyors and reclaiming systems.
+Biomass purchasing should always be based on total weight.
+In this context, it is essential you know the level of moisture content in the source materal so you can calculate how much you are paying for your energy.
+The higher the moisture content, the higher the total cost of your biomass source material.
+Our clients understand the importance of this required and we have installed many MoistTech sensors on incoming conveyors and reclaiming systems.

 Why is it important to reduce moisture content?

 There is a direct, and strong relationship between how dry biomass fuel is and its energy content.

 In combustion systems any water content in the fuel must be driven off before the first stage of combustion can occur, requiring energy, and thus reducing overall system efficiency and potentially reducing combustion temperature below the optimum.

 Reduction in combustion temperature below the optimum may result in incomplete combustion of the fuel giving rise to the emission of tars and creosote which may condense in the flue, especially if it is long or includes changes of direction, and particulates.